SatStackingPleb/StealthMiner/README.md

 # StealthMiner
 The StealthMiner S19/S21 retrofit enclosure project

-I'm going to wirk on more guides and information. for now injuts want to share this wotht he world.
+I'm going to work on more guides and information.
+For now I just want to share this with the world.

 I will never ask for anything in return.